35percent/11tystarter/src/posts/southwark-loses-social-rented-housing-from-new-development.md

 ## Council fails to enforce affordable housing requirement

-The Council, however, [say](img/GutenbergSouthwarkResponse.pdf) that the [s106 agreement](img/gutenbergs106.pdf) between themselves and the developer, which should say how much affordable housing a new scheme delivers, has *'unfortunately...no secific requirement ...to provide affordable housing to be let on social rent terms.'* and *'we have therefore concluded that there is no clear breach of the section 106 agreement and no basis for enforcement action...'.*   The Council says that the matter has been raised with the Housing Association ([PA (Paragon Asra) Housing](https://www.pahousing.co.uk/)) but that they are *'not willing to alter the status because they are complying with the terms of this agreement'.*
+The Council, however, [say](img/GutenbergSouthwarkResponse.pdf) that the [s106 agreement](img/gutenbergs106.pdf) between themselves and the developer, which should say how much affordable housing a new scheme delivers, has *'unfortunately...no specific requirement ...to provide affordable housing to be let on social rent terms.'* and *'we have therefore concluded that there is no clear breach of the section 106 agreement and no basis for enforcement action...'.*   The Council says that the matter has been raised with the Housing Association ([PA (Paragon Asra) Housing](https://www.pahousing.co.uk/)) but that they are *'not willing to alter the status because they are complying with the terms of this agreement'.*

-While the Council says that there is *'no secific requirement ...to provide affordable housing to be let on social rent terms'* the s106 agreement says otherwise:
+While the Council says that there is *'no specific requirement ...to provide affordable housing to be let on social rent terms'* the s106 agreement says otherwise:

 ![](img/gutenbergrented.png)